ksk-jp/plantuml-to-img/README.md

 - package-lock.json
 - .gitignore

-github のsecretに以下を追加
+2. Set following secrets on your github repository
-USERNAME : ユーザ名
+   - USERNAME : your github username
-USERMAIL : メ-ルアドレス
+   - USERMAIL : your github mailaddress

-# ローカルで動作確認する方法
+# Usage

-1. 適当な.pu ファイルを作成
+When using github actions , there is no requirement.(Only you need is pushing your PlantUml files to your github repository.)
+If you want to demonstrate on your local machine, you need:

-2. npm ci
+1. npm ci
+1. Create PlantUml file
-3. npm run generate-png
+1. npm run generate-png